-In the 1950s, our founder Carroll F Chatham was asked by the Smithsonian Institution to grow the largest emerald he could.
+In the 1950s, our founder Carroll F Chatham was asked by the Smithsonian Institute to grow the largest emerald he could.
 He spent three years growing a crystal that was more than 2,000 carats, about the size of a baseball, which he donated to the museum’s collection.

 Chatham Museum Donations:

-Tom Chatham has also personally donated his time, providing global lectures on growth of gemstones and diamond for more than 30 years.
+Tom Chatham has personally donated his time, providing global lectures on growth of gemstones and diamond for more than 30 years.
 He has personally given away over 20,000 Chatham crystals to further promote education.

 Chatham Professional Association Donations: